SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_timer/readme.md

 ## About Example Code

 -	The \ref ulp_timer_example.c example file demonstrates how to use a ULP-timer instance to toggle the onboard LED at a 1-second periodic rate.
--	In this example, first, the clock and timer are configured with default high-power configuration values from UC through the \ref sl_si91x_ulp_timer_init and \ref sl_si91x_ulp_timer_set_configuration APIs respectively.
+-	In this example, first, timer is configured with default high-power configuration values from UC through the \ref sl_si91x_ulp_timer_init and \ref sl_si91x_ulp_timer_set_configuration APIs respectively.
 -	Then, a callback is registered for the timer instance through the \ref sl_si91x_ulp_timer_register_timeout_callback API.
 -	Next, the timer instance is started using the \ref sl_si91x_ulp_timer_start API.
 -	The onboard LED-0 is then toggled on every interrupt (timeout value 1 second), and after toggling the LED five times, the timer is stopped using the \ref sl_si91x_ulp_timer_stop API.